CsabaSzabo/csabaszabo/contents/en/blog/dark-mode-for-website-with-nuxtjs-and-vuetify.md

 }
 ```

-In theory, that's it, however it could be different for different UI frameworks.
+In theory that's it, however, it could be different for different UI frameworks.
 Let's see how it works for Vuetify (and Nuxt.js).

 ## Vuetify has a dark/light mode, but it's not exactly what you would expect

-Vuetify support [themes](https://vuetifyjs.com/en/customization/theme), it supports light and dark mode in your codebase and you could change it programatically.
+Vuetify support [themes](https://vuetifyjs.com/en/customization/theme), it supports light and dark mode in your codebase and you could change it programmatically.

 ```javascript